readthedocs/ethicalads.io/content/pages/learning-hub/audience.md

 title: The EthicalAds Audience
 slug: our-audience
 description: Our 100% developer audience is geographically spread out and ranges in terms of technologies used and the skill level of the developer.
-subtitle: Who is and isn't on our network.
+subtitle: Advertising to developers has never been easier on our 100% developer network.

 The best ads and ad campaigns know exactly who their audience is and how to guide them toward the desired action.